jeremiah-c-leary/vhdl-style-guide/docs/continuous_integration_servers.rst

    A relative path to the file with code quality issues.

 .. |location_lines_begin| replace::
-   The line number where the code quality issue occured.
+   The line number where the code quality issue occurred.

 +----------------------+------------------------+
 | Code Climate Spec    | Description            |